Man jailed over 15-strong boxing session in woods despite restrictions

 Judge says such breaches of Covid-19 rules allow pandemic to continue

+Ned Doherty, outside Ennis Court, was given a one-month prison term for a public order breach

-A judge has said a Co Clare man’s participation in a 15-man boxing training session in woods near his home contributed to the spread of Covid-19 .
+A judge has said a Co Clare man’s participation in a 15-man boxing training session in woods near his home contributed to the spread of coronavirus.

-Imposing a one month prison term on Ned Doherty (30) for a public order breach, Judge Patrick Durcan said his actions were not fair to older people who are living in fear of Covid-19 “and who have not left their houses in the last 12 months”.
+Imposing a one-month prison term on Ned Doherty (30) for a public order breach, Judge Patrick Durcan said his actions were not fair to older people who are living in fear of the virus “and who have not left their houses in the last 12 months”.

-At Ennis District Court on Wednesday, Judge Durcan said the actions of the married father of four were also not fair to the medical services, particularly “while this country is on its knees economically while dealing with the public health emergency”.
+At Ennis District Court on Wednesday, the judge said the actions of the married father of four were also not fair to the medical services, particularly “while this country is on its knees economically while dealing with the public health emergency”.

 He said the facts of the case are “appalling” and someone who shows such disregard for others “must take an appropriate punishment”.

-Judge Durcan imposed a one month prison term after Doherty, of St Michael’s Park, Ballymaley, Ennis pleaded guilty to a public order offence at Dromore Wood on May 23rd.
+The judge imposed a one-month prison term after Doherty, of St Michael’s Park, Ballymaley, Ennis, pleaded guilty to a public order offence at Dromore Wood on May 23rd.

-A second charge concerning an alleged breach of Covid-19 regulations was struck out.
+A second charge concerning an alleged breach of coronavirus regulations was struck out.

 He said Doherty replied that “he didn’t have time for this and was losing his sweat” and began sparring with another man.